wavefrontHQ/docs/pages/doc/proxies_histograms.md

 summary: Learn how to use Wavefront histograms.
 ---
 Wavefront histograms let you compute, store, and use distributions of metrics rather than single metrics.
 Histograms are useful for high-velocity metrics about your applications and infrastructure – particularly those gathered across many distributed sources.
 You can send histograms to a Wavefront proxy or use direct ingestion.

+This page explain how to send histogram distributions to Wavefront.
+After the data are available, you can [visualize histogram distributions](visualize_histograms.html) using Histogram charts or Heatmap charts.

 ## Getting Started